Medicaid Coverage

 1

-Contact your state Medicaid office or managed care organization (MCO) to check your specific formulary
+Contact your state Medicaid office or your Medicaid health plan to check which drugs are covered

 2

-Medicaid managed care plans (like Molina, Centene, Amerigroup) may have different formularies than fee-for-service Medicaid
+Medicaid managed care plans (like Molina, Centene, Amerigroup) may cover different drugs than regular Medicaid in your state

 3